winningproduct/learn-portal/README.md

 ## Optimize(Reach globally competitive product maturity)
 Fine tune the product to achieve the maximum output
-#### Data Analytics Plan
+#### Analytics Review Process
-- Roadmap on how to organize and analyze data (i.e. system usage etc, client survey) to enable R&D and decision making
+- Process logs and data analytics to organize and escalate for decision making based on data patterns
+#### Cost optimization
+- Platform services, tech debt, team organizing, process improvements etc
-#### Promotions Plan
+#### Promotions Process
-- Detailed strategy for marketing the product.
-#### Documentation and User Training
-- Discuss the importance of product documentation and user training.
-What is the difference between documentation and training?
+- detail plan inlcuding frequency, customer segments, market conditions , offerings, adword design and message.
+#### Customer support
+- Plan and organize tools (forum, ticketing system), establish documentation, training, and troubleshooting.
+Product support organization
 #### Compliance & Approvals
-- Adapt industry standards and certifications to design stronger, safer, more reliable products and bring those products to market as quickly as possible.
+- Adapt industry standards and certifications to design stronger, safer, more reliable products and getting complaince approvals from relevant authorities and industry bodies (e.g: PCIDS, HIPAA, GDPR etc) .
 #### Customer Contract Management
-- How to correctly manage contracts with customers
+- How to correctly manage contracts (versioning, tools etc), SLAs for customers
 #### Tech Team Branding
 - Defining a brand of the product team to have a powerful impact on team's alignment, effectiveness and engagement with each other and the rest of the organization.
-#### Adword Design
-- Articulate market segment specific messages to be published via SM in order to generate call to action traffic from buyer personas
-#### Performance Tuning Plan
+#### Performance Tuning
 - How to optimize system pefroemance for best user experience, based on performance requirements and analysis on existing performance
-#### Log indexing & Analysis
-- Paint a clear picture of what has happened across the infrastructure from  organizing and analysing system generated logs.
-This provides an insight to spot product issues that might impact performance, compliance, and security
-#### Product Support Organization
-- Structure the customer support team with correct strategies, tools and frameworks for smoother operations with product's growth
-#### Web Optimization Plan
+#### Web Optimization
-- Improving your user experience so that people will be more likely to convert on your website
+- Offsite (SEO) or onsite improvements provided for user experience so that people will be more likely to convert on your website
-#### Support Issues Tracking
-- As the product sclaes to meet a growig customer base, how to manage and maintain customer support cases effectively

 ## Harvest (Operate with highest return on investment)
 Your product is now cash cow.
 Milk it the maximum while you can.